Yanggarriny Wunungmurra: Yanggarriny Wunungmurra v. Peter Stripes Fabrics

-In 1983, Wunungmurra was the first Aboriginal artist to have his copyright recognised in an Australian court.
+In 1983, Wunungmurra was the first Aboriginal artist to have his copyright recognized in an Australian court.
+Wunungmurra utilized the support of the recently formed Aboriginal Artists Association to take legal action against the copyright violation.
 The case, Yanggarriny Wunungmurra v.
 Peter Stripes Fabrics was won against the Australian Copyright Act 1968, which had previously not considered Aboriginal Australian designs to be "original" and thereby protected under copyright in Australia.

 In 1981, Wunungmurra took Peter Stripes Fabrics to the Australian Federal Court for unauthorised use of his painting, Long-necked Freshwater Tortoises by the Fish Trap at Gaanan (1975).
 The case hinged on whether the painting constituted "traditional designs" or whether it constituted the original work of the artist.
 In his statement to the court, Yanggarriny noted that he had learned the design from Gawirrin Gumana's father (Birrikitji Gumana) and that both men had the authority to paint the design.
 However, he also maintained that anyone could tell that the painting was his by the way the tortoise was drawn, which was like his signature.
 Elizabeth Burns Coleman argues that "the case was won by the stress that was placed on Wunungmurra's additions to and differences from traditional design...
 As such, the argument emphasized what was original in his work, rather than what was traditional".